PLDI-CBC/CBC-SE/README.md

 #### Fig5

+***This experiment will require approximately 384 hours***

 To get Fig 5, you can execute the following command.

-***This experiment will require approximately 384 hours***
+After execution, you can find the generated *pic* files in <u>/home/benchmarks/Coreutils/Fig5/picDir</u>.

 ```
 # python3 init.py exe2 clean